 Dr Nathaniel Howcott (about 1805-1856), a brother of John B Howcott, was a dentist and Methodist minister.
 He had evidently arrived at Memphis, Tennessee in 1839 or 1840, as in an advertisement published in the “Daily Appeal” on 7 February 1852 Nathaniel claimed to have been in Memphis for 12 years.

-John’s widow had returned to the Canton area by 1859, when a newspaper published there, "The Commonwealth", recorded the death on 22 September 1859 at Sharon of Miss Martha Howcott, "only daughter of Mrs Elizabeth Holcott" (sic).
+"The Commonwealth” – a newspaper published at Canton - recorded the death on 22 September 1859 at Sharon of Miss Martha Howcott, "only daughter of Mrs Elizabeth Holcott".
 Sharon is about six miles to the northeast of Canton.
 An index to the U.S. mortality schedules states that Cornelia Howcott died of congestion aged 18 in September 1859.

 The 1860 census records Elizabeth Howcott aged 40 a white female with personal estate worth $26,000 and born in North Carolina.
 She was living at Canton with John (aged 16) and William Howcott (aged 13), both of whom had been born in Mississippi.
 The slave schedules of the same census for Madison county record Mrs E Howcott as the owner of ten male and ten female slaves, who were living in a total of four houses.

-According to the transcription of a tombstone inscription at Canton cemetery, Elizabeth W Howcott (born May 1818) died on 12 November 1878.
-She is recorded along with Cornelia M Howcott and John B Howcott.
-A transcript of this monument says that John B Howcott was buried at Memphis.
+According to a copy of the inscription on a tombstone at Canton cemetery, Elizabeth W Howcott (born May 1818) died on 12 November 1878.
+She is recorded along with Cornelia M Howcott and John B Howcott with a comment that he was buried at Memphis.
 However, an index to the U.S. mortality schedules states that E W Howcott died of consumption aged 61 in November 1879.